Modbus-Monitor/modbus-monitor-docs/docs/guides/thingspeak-addon-windows.md

 ThingSpeak → Data Import/Export → Download as CSV/JSON

 **Can I analyze data with MATLAB?**
 Yes: ThingSpeak has built-in MATLAB integration.
-See [Overview Guide](thingspeak-overview.md#matlab-analytics)
+See the [Overview Guide](thingspeak-overview.md) or [ThingSpeak documentation](https://thingspeak.com/docs) for MATLAB integration details.

 **Do I need paid ThingSpeak?**
 Free tier works for most uses.
 Limits: